Imanol91/Slideshow-Rewind/README.md

 # Slideshow-Rewind
-A simple library to create slideshow with rewind effect or pseudo continuos effect when we passing the last slide to first slide and vice versa
+A simple library to create slideshow with rewind effect or pseudo continuos effect when we move from the last slide to the first slide and vice versa

 NOTE: Touch event are activated only on mobile device